Killarney Winter Escape

 The beauty of rediscovering Killarney during winter is that everything moves at a slower more leisurely pace.
 Easy-going chats with the barman, long and lazy dinners at the fireside.

 Let us take care of you and rest assured that The Killarney Park has outstanding Covid19 safety protocols in place, to help you feel safe and cared for during this challenging time.
-This package includes Two Night’s Accommodation and Breakfast with one Evening Meal in The Garden Bar.
+Our Winter Escpae package includes Two Night’s Accommodation and Breakfast with one Evening Meal in The Garden Bar.
+If you’re looking to stay a little longer, we have 3 and 4 night offers too.

 Killarney Winter Escape: